searchisko/searchisko/documentation/rest-api/README.md

 ##Searchisko Content object/Document
 Searchisko content (Document) is the main reason why Searchisko exists.
-It can be pushed into the Searchisko by the registered providers over 'Content Push API' and searched over 'Search API', 'Feed API' and 'Query Suggestions API'.
+It can be pushed into the Searchisko by the registered providers over 'Content Push API' and searched over 'Search API' and 'Feed API'.

 The Searchisko content can be characterized by a type (e.g. e-mails, blog posts, forum posts, issues, etc...).
 Content for one *sys_type* can originate from distinct source